shakir-flash/Fake-tweet-classification-for-disaster-management/README.md

 -   `proposal.qmd` : This quarto documents has the proposal of the project.

 -   `project-final.Rproj` : This is an RStudio project file, which helps organize R-related files and settings for the project.

-#### Disclosure:

-Derived from the original data viz course by Mine Çetinkaya-Rundel \@ Duke University